thecodework/ar-instant-placement/README.md

 - In this project we have used various class to show the instant placement.
 - Write down the code in MainActivity as shown in the tutorial.
 - Run the App.
+-
+## Libraries/Dependencies with their versions :
+- [Sceneform](https://developers.google.com/sceneform/develop)- Sceneform is a 3D framework that makes it easy for you to build ARCore apps without OpenGL.
+We are using 1.15.0 version of google.ar.sceneform.ux:sceneform-ux.

+## Permissions :
+- We are using [Camera permission](https://developer.android.com/guide/topics/media/camera), [Internet permission](https://developer.android.com/training/basics/network-ops/connecting) and [hardware.camera.ar permission](https://developers.google.com/ar/develop/java/enable-arcore).

 ## Output will be
 You will see the 3d model on the plain surface.